-"Institutional Investor"

-"Interest Rate Differential"

-the difference in interest rates between two similar interest-bearing currencies the United Nations body created to provide regular scientific assessments on climate change, its implications and potential future risks, as well as to put forward adaptation and mitigation options an entity appointed by the Management Company and which provides day-to-day management in respect of the investment and re-investment of the assets of a Fund.
+"Institutional Investor" an institutional investor as defined from time to time by the guidelines or recommendations of the competent Luxembourg financial supervisory authority within the meaning of article 174 of the Luxembourg law of 17 December 2010 relating to undertakings for collective investment, as may be amended from time to time (the "Law of 17 December 2010").
+Please refer to "Share Classes" section for the list of qualifying Institutional Investors "Interest Rate Differential" the difference in interest rates between two similar interest-bearing currencies "Intergovernmental Panel on Climate Change" the United Nations body created to provide regular scientific assessments on climate change, its implications and potential future risks, as well as to put forward adaptation and mitigation options "Investment Manager" an entity appointed by the Management Company and which provides day-to-day management in respect of the investment and re-investment of the assets of a Fund.
 Where the Management Company does not delegate its investment management functions for one or more Funds, as reflected in the "FUND INFORMATION, OBJECTIVES AND INVESTMENT POLICIES" section of the relevant Fund(s), references to the Investment Manager shall be construed as references to the Management Company (notably in relation to the fees to be levied by the Management Company for the performance of the investment management functions for the relevant Fund(s)).
+"Japanese Yen" the lawful currency of Japan "Management Company" Franklin Templeton International Services S.à r.l. or, where relevant, the members of the Management Company's board of managers "Mark-to-Market" the valuation of positions at readily available closing prices that are sourced independently, including exchange prices, screen price, or quotes from several independent reputable brokers "Mark-to-Model" any valuation which is benchmarked, extrapolated or otherwise calculated from one or more market inputs "Money Market Fund" any Fund qualifying as money market fund under the Money Market Fund Regulation